svekars/katacoda-scenarios/datum-intro/step2.md

 define how a pipeline processes your data.
 You define datum through the `glob` parameter in your pipeline spec.
-Here is a simple example of a pipeline specification with glob pattern set to ‘/’ which means process all files in the `/` directory as one single datum:
+Here is a simple example of a pipeline specification with glob pattern set to `/` which means process all files and folders in the repo as one single datum:

 ```bash
 {